 02. Find your own balance

-Don’t compare yourself to your classmates.
-Most medical students have type A personalities and are, in some fashion, competitive.
+Don’t compare yourself to your classmates at medical college.
+Most medical students have type-A personalities and are, in some fashion, competitive.
 A streak of competitiveness isn’t all that bad, isn’t it the same competitiveness that brought you to med school in the first place?

 However, this competitive nature may backfire when you begin comparing yourself to your peers.
 Frankly, each of us has our own methods of going about things, it is important that you focus on what works for you and balance your study hours according to your needs and demands.

 Enjoy what you are doing — if you find yourself getting bored while you study, stop.
 Take a break, and think of a way to make what you are studying interesting, whether that is by turning it into a game, making it interactive, more visual, or even reading interesting case reports online of a related disease.